EOSC-CZ/sablona-dokumentace/NMA-en/statutory-documents/collection-policy.md

 National Metadata Directory does not make any selection of records from harvested repositories based on record metadata.
 The only criteria to accept records from repository is repository statut as National Repository Platform data repository.
 Then, all records exposed by their published OAI interface are harvested.

-When harvesting from non-NRP repositories, selection of OAI published records can be made to match collection policy and mission statement.
+When harvesting from other than NRP repositories, selection of OAI published records can be made to match collection policy and mission statement, in regard to Czech-affiliated science.

 ## File Format Registry